 How many conversations have you had with someone, or witnessed on social media, about Black Lives Matter that involved someone chiming in with some version of “But the police are good!
 They’re there to protect us!”?
 That’s what this right here is.
-And so, Inan isn’t distinctly a “good guy” or a “bad guy,” as much as we reaaaaaaally want to like him.
+And so, Inan isn’t distinctly a “good guy” or a “bad guy,” as much as we want to like him.
 Inan benefits from the system.
 He stands to become king.
-He agrees to help Zélie on her quest to restore magic, but ultimately, he just tries to convince her that she should try to fit in by being his boo back at the castle because he’ll totally vouch for her, m’kay?
+He agrees to help Zélie on her quest to restore magic, but ultimately, he just tries to convince her that she should try to fit in by being his girlfriend and return with him to the castle where everything will be just fine.
 Inan may have the hots for Zélie, but he’s not going out of his way to disrupt things and make his father mad.
 See above re: white allyship.
 Adeyemi has masterfully crafted a fantasy adventure that’s low-key a modern social commentary manifesto.

 I want to close with a final word about race.
 I am, quite obviously, a white woman.
 This book pierced me to my soul and I wept and cheered with every turn of the page.
 But I acknowledge that this book was not about me or for me, and I am grateful to Tomi Adeyemi for writing such an exquisite and exciting and emotive piece of literature for those of us who can benefit from a first-person perspective – even an allegorical one – of racism and racially-charged violence.
 From her NPR interview: